 421 Armitage Hall; 856-225-2997

-Ellen Malenas Ledoux is an Assistant Professor at Rutgers University, Camden.
-She specializes in Gothic and Romantic-era literature.
-Her forthcoming book, Social Reform in Gothic Writing: Fantastic Forms of Change, 1764-1834 (Palgrave Macmillan), examines the relationship between Gothic texts and social reform in transatlantic writers of the Revolutionary period.
+Ellen Malenas Ledoux is an Associate Professor at Rutgers University, Camden.
+She specializes in Romantic and Gothic literature.
+Her recent book, Social Reform in Gothic Writing: Fantastic Forms of Change, 1764-1834 (Palgrave Macmillan 2013), examines the relationship between Gothic texts and social reform in transatlantic writers of the Revolutionary period.
 Her current project, Laboring Mothers: Reproducing Women and Work in the Romantic Era, focuses on the material challenges of motherhood faced by women working in the late eighteenth and early nineteenth centuries as represented in literature, art, and popular culture.
 She has published articles in Studies in Eighteenth-Century Culture and Women’s Writing.
 Her most recent article on Mary Robinson and George IV appeared in Britain, Representation, and Nineteenth-Century History (BRANCH).

 Howard Marchitello, Professor